Subscribe to get my posts before anyone else!

 ../img/posts/2024/2024-07-13/vortice-art_cover.webp

-Arguably, computers and communications have changed the world more than any other science or technology.
-Yet there are a lot of failures, some prominent, many minor, and a widening gap between aspirations and reality.
-Borrowing Richard Feynman's criticism of cargo cult science, this article discusses the problem of cargo cult...
+Arguably, computers and faster communication systems have changed the world more than any other technology.
+Yet there have been many scientific failures along the way, some prominent, many minor, and a widening gap between aspirations and reality.
+This article discusses the problem of pseudoscience in computer science.
+I discuss Richard...

 Continue reading...